China's metrosexual men revive luxury shopping

 “Specifically quarter by quarter it’s always difficult to call.
 We are encouraged by the rebound that we’ve seen in this quarter,” she added.

-Just last week, customers toting paper bags bearing the logos of Louis Vuitton, Hermes, Gucci, Prada and other global luxury brands were out in force at malls in Hong Kong and Macau, two nearby destinations for wealthy mainland Chinese shoppers.
+Just last week, customers toting paper bags bearing the logos of Louis Vuitton, Hermes (HRMS.PA), Gucci, Prada (1913.HK) and other global luxury brands were out in force at malls in Hong Kong and Macau, two nearby destinations for wealthy mainland Chinese shoppers.

 Personal assistant Da Fei trailed behind his boss, a real estate businessman from Mongolia, carrying items from Hermes and Kenzo through the upscale One Central Macau shopping centre in China’s gambling capital.